 In colder temperatures, tires, even all-season ones, get hard and stiff, which impact their ability to maintain traction.
 They’re less grippy, which is a big problem if you want to maintain control on the road.

-It might be hard to understand how much grip is lost when a tire gets cold and freezes, but imagine walking around on a skating rink using winter boots and then imagine it again in a pair of tap shoes.
+It might be hard to understand how much grip is lost when a tire gets cold and freezes, but imagine walking around on a skating rink using winter boots and then imagine it again in a pair of slides.
 Since frozen tires are limited in terms of sidewall flex, they’re far more unpredictable on rough or snow-rutted roads.
-As well, when a tire freezes up, it’s more prone to faster tread wear.
+And when a tire freezes up, it’s prone to faster tread wear and damage.

-Winter tires use a different compound, which allows them to stay soft and flexible in cold weather.
+Snow tires use a different compound with lots of silica, which allows them to stay soft and flexible in cold weather.
 The winter tire compound is stickier in these temperatures too, meaning they’ll give you much better control in snow and ice than normal tires that aren’t designed for those conditions.
 Winter tires also feature specially designed tread patterns that provide more surface area to contact the road and provide superior grip.

-In many cases, winter tires not only improve your performance in the snow, but add confidence and safety.
-Insurance companies reward drivers who switch to seasonal rubber with discounts.
+Winter tires not only improve your performance in the snow, but add confidence and safety.
+Insurance companies may reward drivers who switch to seasonal rubber with discounts.

 The subject has been studied a lot to help dispel myths that winter tires are just a big conspiracy.
 A recent study conducted in Canada showed that winter tires greatly decreased the braking distances when compared to all-season tires, no matter the type of vehicle.
 Another study showed when a car is traveling just 30 mph in winter conditions, that winter tires can reduce your stopping distance by up to 25 percent, or between two to three car lengths.